Frequently Asked Questions

 Both!
 Since every session is customized to you and your body's needs, we can work on anything you'd like.
 However, you will always leave having had a balanced work out.

-The most common complaint is back pain.
-Because Gyrotonic addresses the spine, people are primarily looking to relieve back pain.
-Other common issues are neck and shoulder pain and joint pain caused by over usage or arthritis.
 Most all limitations can be managed by taking care to make accommodations.
 We use props to aid in any work out - pillows, wedges, stools - whatever is necessary for a client to feel safe and supported.

 How often should I schedule sessions?